 Ecological Role and Importance in Nighttime Ecosystems

-The glow of Jonaki Porua is a quiet wonder we often see.
-It marks a species doing important work we might miss.
-We explore how their presence shapes soil, plants, and other animals in the night.
+The glow of Jonaki Porua is a quiet wonder we often observe.
+It marks a species carrying out vital work that easily goes unnoticed.
+We explore how their presence influences soil, plants, and other animals at night.

 Pollination, predation, and food-web interactions